-Upon lawfully entering the US at a Port-of-Entry, CBP will issue an Entry/ Departure Record Form I-94.
-Sometimes, however, they fail to do so or issue incorrect information on the form.
-If this is the case you can schedule an appointment at a local CBP Deferred Inspection Site of Port of Entry that has a Deferred Inspection office to have your admission record corrected.
+Upon lawfully entering the U.S. at a Port-of-Entry, Customs and Border Protection (CBP) will issue an Arrival/ Departure Record Form I-94.
+However, sometimes they fail to this or issue incorrect information on the form.
+If this happens, you can schedule an appointment at a local CBP deferred inspection site of port of entry with a deferred inspection office to have your admission record corrected.

 Factors that may be considered when making a deferred inspection decision include:

-- the likelihood the applicant will be establish admissibility
+- the likelihood the applicant will admit fault

 - the type of documents needed and the ability to obtain them